Shubham996633/JoWiki/README.md

 # JoSearch
-### JoSearch is a Wikipedia Search Extractor that is based on HTML, CSS, and JavaScript with Multi Device Support
+### JoWiki is a Wikipedia Search Extractor that is based on HTML, CSS, and JavaScript with Multi Device Support
 <br>

 ## --> OverView